oxdc/obsidian-vertical-tabs/README.md

 # Vertical Tabs *for Obsidian*

 Productive users of Obsidian often find themselves juggling a large number of open notes, and the default horizontal tab layout can make it challenging to locate and switch between them.
-As more notes are opened, tabs become narrower, making titles harder to read. *Vertical Tabs* offers a solution by introducing a vertical tab view, allowing users to group and organize tabs for more efficient navigation.
+As more notes are opened, tabs become narrower, making titles harder to read. *Vertical Tabs* offers a solution by introducing a vertical list of tabs, allowing users to group and organize tabs for more efficient navigation.

 As **THE** workspace manager for Obsidian, it provides many handy features like *Per-Tab Zooming*, *Zen Mode*, *Tab History Browser*, and an *Extended Keyboard Tab Switcher*.
 Additionally, it supports *Advanced Tab Navigation* with customizable presets, such as IDE mode, which delivers a VSCode-like experience with ephemeral tabs and automatic tab deduplication.
 Users can also create personalized tab navigation strategies for finer control.